Will My Flight Get Canceled Due to Bad Weather?

 Delays versus cancellations

-The fact that airlines don’t have a lot of empty planes sitting around means that there is often a ripple effect in delays once weather starts impacting scheduling, according to Kurt Ebenhoch, executive director of Travel Fairness Now, a nonprofit consumer advocacy group.
+The fact that airlines don’t have a lot of empty planes sitting around means that there is often a ripple effect in delays once weather starts impacting scheduling.
+It is a very interconnected system that depends not only on weather in your location and on your route but also in places all around the country—each late flight can affect dozens of others, depending on the length of the delay.

 The fact that most flights these days are packed to the gills doesn’t help either.
-Load factors are at historic highs, well over 80 percent, according to the DOT.
+Load factors are at historic highs, close to 88 percent in the peak summer months, according to the latest statistics from the DOT.
 “When you are at or near capacity, you don’t have as many options.
 In the old days, if you had canceled flights you could just send passengers over to another airline,” said McGee.

 Barbara Peterson is Afar’s special correspondent for air, covering breaking airline news and major trends in air travel.
 She is author of Blue Streak: Inside JetBlue, the Upstart That Rocked an Industry and is a winner of the Lowell Thomas Award for Investigative Reporting.